wp-plugins/paypalpro-woocommerce-addon/readme.txt

 14. Single checkbox to put it in Authorize or Authorize & Capture.
 15. This plugin Support to accept card types with dynamic card logo at checkout.
 16. This plugin does support Refunds in woocommmerce interface
+17. This plugin does support Capture in woocommmerce interface
-17. The Transaction details array returned from gateway are added to post meta of wordpress
+18. The Transaction details array returned from gateway are added to post meta of wordpress

 == Screenshots ==